Apply for an Address

 New residences or businesses can apply online for an address sign using the Bayfield County Address Application.
 Pay with a credit card, by mailing a check, or even delivering your payment to the Land Records Department.
 Additionally, a Paper Form Address Application (PDF) can also be submitted.

 Note that you will need your tax ID number, which is available on your tax statement or found online through NOVUS.
-Watch this helpful how-to video that provides a step-by-step guide through the address application form.

 - Processing applications